zhaohuabing/johnhenryp/content/post/2019-02-05-mac-app-for-new-wallpapers-everyday.md

   - Productivity
   - Mac
 subtitle: ''
-description: ''
+description: 'Automatically download wallpapers from the Internet'
 image: ''
 draft: yes
 ---

 I made a pretty cool app using Automator for mac that downloads wallpapers from the internet, deletes the old ones, and shuffles the gives me a new image everyday.
 I based the design off [this thread from 2011](https://www.reddit.com/r/apple/comments/gk0g7/here_is_how_to_create_an_automator_app_that_will/).
 It makes me very happy and impressed when I open my computer each day!
-In this post I am going to walk you through how to make it, but I am also just going to mine at the bottom for anyone interested in the final outcome.
+In this post I am going to walk you through how to make it, and I am going to post screenshots of the final product at the bottom.